learn-co-curriculum/uci-mod-3-greed-lab/README.md

 collect points and must choose between multiple options: play it safe or risk everything and potentially win big!

-In this lab, you are tasked with building the game logic for Greed using object oriented Ruby.
+In this lab, you are tasked with building the game logic for Greed using object-oriented Ruby.
 You will need to apply many concepts discussed in previous lessons, including `Array` and `Hash` creation, conditionals and loops.

 ## Instructions